 Accidents are a part of life.
 That doesn’t mean we have to accept them with no questions asked, especially when those accidents cause injuries that affect our health, our quality of life, and our future earning potential.
 You need to know more than what the injuries are and here are three questions you should ask your doctor following an accident.
-Getting the answers to these questions can help you begin to build the foundation from which to recover and the personal injury lawyers at Cossé Law Firm stand ready to forge that path forward.
+Getting the answers to these questions can help you begin to build the foundation from which to recover and the spinal cord lawyers at Cossé Law Firm stand ready to forge that path forward.

 The first question is the most important and the most obvious: Will these injuries put me at risk of long-term health concerns?
 For instance, if you were in an automobile accident and your knee was severely injured, you may want to know how long will it take to recover, whether there will there be a greater risk for ailments like arthritis, and whether physical therapy is an option.
 These are all legitimate questions that deserve honest answers.